Last updated on November 6th, 2019 at 02:22 pm

 Whatever system you love — use it to plan your dream goals.
 There’s nothing like 50 bright pink post-it notes staring at you from across the room to get you motivated.
 There are products available that allow you to brainstorm in the shower.
 You can write your goals for the week on your bathroom mirror.

-You can tape a big wall calender in your hallway.
+You can tape a big wall calendar in your hallway.
 The important thing here is to give yourself bright visual reminders to do something for your dream this week.

 8. Find your dream buddy (or buddies).